Clover vs Stripe 2026: Fees, Features & Best Use Cases

 Pricing structures reveal the core philosophy behind each platform.
 Clover bundles hardware, software, and processing into tiered plans, while Stripe charges straightforward per-transaction fees.
 Knowing these differences helps you project actual costs based on your transaction patterns.

-Monthly fees $0 - $90+ depending on plan $0 (pay-as-you-go)
+Monthly fees$0$0 to $90+ depending on plan$0 (pay-as-you-go)

 Actual costs depend heavily on your transaction volume and whether you need Clover's hardware investment or can operate with Stripe's lighter infrastructure.
 For high-volume businesses, even small percentage differences add up over time.
+Understanding credit card processing fees helps you benchmark these rates against the broader market.

 Clover vs Stripe Reviews: What Users Say